-- Investigate metrics for facility greenhouse gas emission tracking.
+- Investigate metrics of facility greenhouse gas emission tracking.

-COVID has changes many aspects of our world.
-One small change is that we have greatly increased our telehealth and telework options.
-One small implication of those two changes is large avoidance of greenhouse gases that are associated with transportation to and from these appointments and commuting to and from work.
+COVID has changed many aspects of our world.
+One small change is that we have greatly increased our telehealth and telework options, resulting in a large avoidance of greenhouse gases that are associated with transportation to and from these appointments and commuting to and from work.

-In 2021, we recorded 92,717 telehealth visits.
-If we presume that each visit was associated with one gallon of gas in a personal vehicle, and then use standard EPA estimates of carbon dioxide (CO2) associated with that gasoline use, telehealth avoided 375,000 pounds of CO2.
-Similar calculations can be made for the teleworking group and that portion can be associated with the avoidance of 298,000 pounds of CO2.
+In 2022, we recorded 83,887 telehealth visits.
+If we presume that each visit was associated with one gallon of gas in a personal vehicle, and then use standard EPA estimates of carbon dioxide (CO2) associated with that gasoline use, telehealth avoided 822 tons of CO2.
+Similar calculations can be made for the teleworking group and that portion can be associated with the avoidance of 586 tons of CO2.

 In 2021, Stony Brook partnered with the New York State power Authority to create a Renewable Energy Master Plan.
 The Renewable Energy Master Plan provides a detailed summary of recommended paths to achieving the renewable energy goals of New York State.
 In 2022, Stony Brook plans to implement these recommendations.
 One barrier to implementing onsite renewables the Cogeneration Plant that provides both power and steam to the campus and Hospital.
 The contract with the Cogeneeration Plant and Stony Brook are re-negotiating this contract and should have a solution in 2022.